 1. Scholarships to disabled.-The main purpose of the scheme is to assist the disabled students so as to ensure such education, academic, technical or professional training to enable them to become useful member of the society.
-This scheme is applicable to all categories of disabled students having disability of 40% or above whose parent's annual income does not exceed Rs.
-60,000/- .
-The rates of scholarship are as follows:-
+This scheme is applicable to all categories of disabled students having disability of 40% or above without considering their family income @ Rs.
+500/- to Rs.
+3000/- per month.